dennisreimann/btcpayserver-plugin-lndhub-api/README.md

 ### Alby

-In the Alby account dropdown, choos "Add a new account".
+In the Alby account dropdown, choose "Add a new account".
-On the "Add a new lightning account" choose "LNDHub (BlueWallet)".
+On the "Add a new lightning account" choose "LNDhub (BlueWallet)".

 Now you can either copy and paste the account URL from the LNDhub API plugin page or scan the QR code.
 Once the account is initialized, you should see a "Success!" message.